EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: A Robust Sample of Ultra-High Redshift sources

 \section{A Robust Sample of Ultra-High Redshift sources}

 With the imaging and cataloguing completed, we fit our NIRCam-derived spectral energy distributions for all sources identified in order to derive photometric redshifts for each source.
-We conduct this process with the use of multiple SED-fitting codes to ensure accuracy and high fidelity in our final sample.
-The initial catalogues are generated with the use of the photometric redshift code LePhare.
-We employ the use of BC03 template sets \citep{Bruzual2003} using a Chabrier initial mass function \citep{Chabrier2000}.
-These template sets have exponential or constant star formation histories with 10 characteristic timescales between $0.01<\tau<13$~Gyr, and 57 different ages between 0 and~13 Gyr.
-The redshift range allowed is $0<z<25$, and we apply dust attenuation following \citet{Calzetti2000}.
-Because dusty, mid-redshift ($2<z<5$) galaxies are a source of concern for contamination, we allow $E(B-V)$ values up to $3.5$.
-The code's treatment for emission lines is turned on and the IGM attenuation derived in \citet{Madau1995} is also applied.

-Alongside our LePhare photometric redshifts, we fit the objects using the EAZY photometric redshift code \citep{Brammer2008} including the newly developed templates presented in \citet{Larson2022}.
+We conduct this process with the use of EAZY-py, the python implementation of the EAZY photometric redshift code\citep{Brammer2008}.
+We include the newly developed templates presented in \citet{Larson2022}.
 These templates expand upon one of the default template sets, which use 12 templates generated using the Flexible Stellar Population Synthesis (FSPS) code \citep{Conroy2010}, to include galaxies which are bluer and have stronger emission lines, which we expect are more appropriate for $z>8$ galaxy SEDs.
-Using multiple photometric redshift codes enables us to cross-check the solutions for consistency in the final sample and to assist in removing contaminants.
+We also test the SED templates used in the JADES works \citep{Hainline2023a}, but find that the \citet{Larson2022} templates are slightly better performing when compared to current spectroscopic results.
+We also tested the use of a second rapid SED fitting code LePhare \citep{Ilbert2006,Arnouts1999} with the use of \citep{Bruzual2003} templates, but find that emission line strengths often struggled to fit medium band excesses which could lead to the rejection of legitimate sources when quality cuts are applied.